unnamed-catalyst/VCT-Match-Predictor/Results.md

 ***This model is not meant to be used as betting advice.
 Stake.com odds were used purely for comparison purposes.*
 *I do not endorse or promote gambling, and I am not responsible for any losses resulting from the use or misinterpretation of this project.***

-This page is being updated as the matches go on.

-Latest update: 21st April 2024

 <div align="center">
 <table>
   <thead>